Author of

 Sangamithra Iyer

-Books by Sangamithra
+BOOKS by Sangamithra Iyer

 As a civil engineer, Sangamithra Iyer knows about resilience from studying soils and water.
 As an animal rights activist, she advocates for a revolution in how we value and relate to other species.
 And as the child of immigrants from India, she searches for submerged histories.